Independence of Croatia: Aftermath

 The war effectively ended in August 1995 with a decisive victory for Croatia as a result of Operation Storm.
-Present day borders of Croatia were established when the remaining Serb-held areas of eastern Slavonia were restored to Croatia pursuant to the Erdut Agreement of November 1995, with the process concluded in January 1998.
+Croatia established its present-day borders when the remaining Serb-held areas of eastern Slavonia were restored to Croatia pursuant to the Erdut Agreement of November 1995, with the process concluded in January 1998.

 Legacy

 Since 2002, 8 October is celebrated as Croatia's Independence Day, while 25 June is recognized as Statehood Day.
 Previously, May 30, marking the day when the first democratic parliament was constituted in 1990, had been commemorated as Statehood Day.

 Although it is not a public holiday, 15 January is marked as the day Croatia won international recognition by Croatian media and politicians.
 On the day's tenth anniversary in 2002, the Croatian National Bank minted a 25 kuna commemorative coin.